zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 ### Communicating with the Deal Desk Team

-#### Salesforce Chatter Communication
+#### Salesforce Case Communication

-Deal Desk's primary communication channel is Salesforce Chatter.
-When you chatter `@Sales-Support`, it will automatically create a case in the Deal Desk/Order Management queue.
+Deal Desk's primary communication channel is cases within Salesforce .
+Create a case from the Account or Opportunity level by choosing "Request Support" and fill in Request Type.

-- Always use `@Sales-Support` for SFDC requests or post `#sales-support` in Slack for general questions.
+- Always request support using the Request Support button on the Account or Opp level.
   - Please do not tag Deal Desk team members directly in chatter or make a request through Slack direct message.
 This ensures our team is working as efficiently as possible and that you are covered in case the DD team member who replied first is unavailable.
   - Direct chatters to team members will not create a case in the Sales Support case queue, and therefore will not be prioritized.
 You may experience a significant delay in response, or no response at all.
-Please always use `@Sales-Support` to communicate with the team in chatter.
 - If someone is working on a case, they will continue to support until the case is closed.
-If an issue has been resolved, please chatter @Sales-Support to reopen a case.
-- If you tag @Sales-Support on an existing Chatter post/comment by editing it, that action won't generate a request to Deal Desk and we will not receive a notification.
-Please make sure tag Sales Support on an original post or on a new comment to the original post.

 For cases related to Account Segmentation (ROE, Territory), account data, or account merges, Deal desk will reassign these cases to our Sales Operations team to review and resolve.